developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 ### Glossary

-**Anchor Element(s) -** one or more unchanging images or other Document attributes (i.e. company logo) that SimulScan can use to determine Document orientation.
+**Anchor Element(s) -** one or more unchanging images or other Document attributes (i.e. company logo) that SimulScan can use to identify the Document and determine its orientation.

-**Bounding Box -** an oval, round or square object on the printed form that contains the mark to be acquired.
+**Bounding Box -** an oval, round or square object on the printed form that contains a mark to be acquired using OMR.

 **Data Type -** defines the source (barcode, OCR, etc.) of data being acquired from a Region of a Document.

 **Document -** printed form containing data to be acquired (i.e. a shipping receipt).
 Documents should be associated with no more than one Template.

-**Field -** region of a form associated with a data type and processing method (i.e. a barcode).
+**Field of Interest-** area of a form within a Region of Interest that is associated with a data type and processing method (i.e. a barcode).
+Also referred to simply as a "Field."

 **Grouped Regions -** refers to sections of a Document that require Fields (i.e. an address) to be grouped logically as an aid to processing the acquired data.

+**Image -** See Picture.

 **Input Plug-in -** defines in a DataWedge Profile the means by which data is acquired by DataWedge.
 See [SimulScan Input](../../../../datawedge/6-0/guide/setup/#simulscaninput).

-**Mixed Data-Type (Template) -** captures multiple data types from mixed sources, such as barcodes, alpha/numeric characters, checkboxes and images.
+**Mixed Data-type -** a Template that captures multiple data types from mixed sources, such as barcodes, alpha/numeric characters, checkboxes and images.

-**Multi-barcode (Template) -** captures barcode data only.
+**Multi-barcode -** a Template that captures only barcode data.

 **Multi-Line -** acquisition using OCR of multiple lines of alpha/numeric characters (i.e. a complete address).

-**Multi-Template -** a beta feature that allows multiple Templates to be treated as one to simplify workflow.
+**Multi-Template -** allows multiple Templates to be treated as one to simplify deployment and workflow.

 **OCR -** Optical Character Recognition, a processing mode for acquiring alpha/numeric characters.
 Currently supports English, French, German, Spanish and Portuguese.

-**OMR -** Optical Mark Recognition, a processing mode for acquiring binary (yes/no) data from checkboxes plus an "undecided" state.
+**OMR -** Optical Mark Recognition, a processing mode for acquiring binary (present/not present) data from checkboxes.
+Also includes an "undecided" state.

 **Picture -** graphical image to be acquired as a file (i.e. `.jpg` file).
+Minimum image size: 128 x 128 pixels; maximum: 2600 x 2000 pixels.

+**Region of Interest -** the area inside the outer-most border of a Document that contains Fields of Interest with data to be acquired.

 **Secure Storage -** the online area accessible only by credentialed user(s) in which Templates are stored.